 INTRODUCTION

 The kiwifruit, or Chinese gooseberry, belongs to the genus Actinidia and family Actinidiaceae.
-It is a dioecious, deciduous, and perennial fruiting vine native to Southern China (Ferguson 1984).
+It is a dioecious, deciduous, and perennial fruiting vine native to Southern China (Ferguson, 1984).
 The genus Actinidia includes twenty species, of which ten species are of commercial importance worldwide.
 Seven species are used as ornamental vines and three other species, including Actinidia chinensis, Actinidia arguta, and Actinidia kolomickta, are used to produce fruits (Nargesi & Sedaghathoor, 2015).
 Among these three species, Actinidia chinensis has a special economic importance owing to its high export quality (Ebrahimi, 1981).
 The kiwifruit has achieved great popularity due to its commercial potential.
 The fruit has been widely accepted because of its unique flavour, high vitamin-C content, dietary fiber, and mineral nutrients like potassium, phosphorus, and calcium, which have beneficial effects on human health.
 The total kiwifruit production in the world is 4.03 million metric tonnes in an area of 2.78 lakh ha.
 It is cultivated on a large scale in China, Italy, New Zealand, and Chile.
-The area under kiwifruit cultivation in India is 5,000 ha and total production is 13,000 metric tonnes (NHB 2021).
+The area under kiwifruit cultivation in India is 5,000 ha, and total production is 13,000 metric tonnes (NHB 2021).

 The kiwifruit industry has been dominated by only one cultivar, 'Hayward', due to many desirable characteristics like stiff hairs, large fruit size, and TSS of 12-14 percent.
 However, the hairs on the fruit surface are not liked by the consumers (Ferguson &Bollard, 1990).
 Actinidia arguta is also called "peewee kiwi" because its fruit is about the size of a grape.
 Cho et al. (2007) found that it has a higher soluble solid content of 17–18%.
-Although, the fruit size of Actinidia arguta is only 5–8 g, the fruits have smooth, hairless, and thin skin that is readily eaten.
+Although the fruit size of Actinidia arguta is only 5–8 g, the fruits have smooth, hairless, and thin skin that is readily eaten.
 The fruits and leaves of A. arguta are considered to possess antipyretic, astringent, tonic, thirst-quenching, and insecticidal properties (Ivanek, 2006).
 Attempts have also been made to develop better ‘Hayward’ types with little success for hairless and green skins by hybridization between Actinidia deliciosa and Actinidia arguta.
 Kiwifruit propagation by cutting with the application of plant growth regulators (PGRs) is one of the most common practices (Rana et al., 2022).
 Auxin is one of the most important PGRs for regulating the speed of rooting.
 Plants produce natural auxin in their branches and young leaves, but synthetic auxin should be applied for better rooting (Rana et al., 1999; Preet & Rana, 2014).
 Natural auxins are more sensitive to catabolism enzymes than synthetic auxins (Stenfanic & Vodnik, 2007; Sharma & Rana, 2015).
 The hardwood rooted cuttings of different kiwifruit cultivars, namely; Allison and Abbott, have been reported to produce the best rooting percentage and number of roots per cutting with the application of 4000 ppm IBA (Rana et al., 2004) whereas, leafy semi-hardwood cuttings taken from the apical and central parts of the current season’s growth in late spring and mid-summer can be rooted under mist propagation chambers.
 In a study on the effect of different levels of IBA on the rooting of semi-hardwood cuttings of kiwifruit, the best results have been obtained with the treatment of 4000 ppm IBA (Singh et al., 2008).
 In general, the semi-hardwood cuttings of kiwifruit are known to have higher rooting success than the hardwood cuttings.
 The higher rooting potential of semi-hardwood cuttings has been attributed to the endogenous auxins in the tender vegetative growth of semi-hardwood cuttings (Hartmann et al., 1983).

 In light of what has been said, the proposed study was done to determine how exotic cultivars shoots in hardwood and semi-hardwood kiwifruit cuttings perform in a shade net.